Spitsbergen / Svalbard

 - Phone Us to Book

-The price and deposit quoted above is per person for a berth in a quad cabin.
+* The price and deposit quoted above is per person for a berth in a quad cabin.
 For all cabin options please see the "Trip Info" tab.
-The "single supplement" shown is the difference in cost between a single and twin porthole cabin.
+The "single supplement" shown is the difference in cost between a single and twin in a twin porthole cabin.
+Please contact us for full price details if you would like a single.

 - WildWings/Limosa guide assuming sufficient bookings are made

-- Seven night voyage aboard the expedition ship Janssonius
+- Seven night voyage aboard the expedition ship Hondius

 - All meals throughout the voyage aboard the ship including snacks, coffee and tea